nhsengland/model-card/model_card_template.md

 ### Model Evaluation

-**Evaluation Process:** How was the model evaluated
+**Evaluation Process:** How the model is evaluated.

-**Evaluation Focus:** Was a particular metric (e.g. F1 score) focussed on and why?
+**Evaluation Focus:** _(optional)_ If relevant, provide detail and an explanation for why a particular metric (e.g. F1 score), or performance for/across specific data subset/s was prioritised.

-**Performance breakdown:** Details on the model's performance across different categories
+**Performance breakdown:** Details on the model's performance across different subsets or categories of data.

-**Metrics:** Use the table below for performance metrics, adjust as appropriate
+**Metrics:** Use the table below for performance metrics, adjust as appropriate.

 | Metric | Value |
 | ---- | ---- |
 | F1 Score | 0.00 |